OpShin/opshin/README.md

 #### Writing a Smart Contract

-A simple contract called the "Cancel Contract" verifies that only specific wallets can withdraw money.
+A simple contract called the "Gift Contract" verifies that only specific wallets can withdraw money.
 They are authenticated by a signature.

 ```python3